vis-kid/previewer/_posts/2016-11-17-SOLID-Ruby-Fundamentals-02.md

 Let’s dig in!
 For example, `MarkdownComposer` knows too much of another class, `PageExtractor`.
 Unnecessarily so.
 It knows the class’ name, the method `extract_data` and its argument `detail_page` for instantiation. `MarkdownCompoer` can and should be more ignorant of these.
 Sure, it needs to know a little bit for using the behavior of another objects.
 We can limit the extend though.
 Knowing the details about the `detail_page_link` is  also not exactly the business of a class that is dealing with markdown.

+When we inject dependencies we avoid having that affected object creating these dependencies themselves.
+It’s like outsourcing that responsibility.
+As a result you have more flexibility and less coupling.
+But for our purposes here, also fewer reasons to change due to less coupling.
+Let’s go through the major changes step by step and talk about the improvements we can make.

+## MarkdownComposer

 #### class MarkdownComposer

 ``` ruby